Shigeo Kageyama: Mob Psycho 100

 Mob, showing his kindness to Toichiro, redirects the power into his body, leading to a seemingly smaller explosion that keeps the city safe.
 In the aftermath, Toichiro admits his mistake and allows himself to be taken into custody, after apologizing to Sho.
 On television, it is shown that the apparent huge explosion actually caused the sudden growth of the broccoli seed that Mob kept in his shirt pocket, forming the Divine Tree.

 The broccoli tree's power is absorbed by Dimple to fulfill his wish to become a god.
 Having heard of this Mob convinces Dimple to stop with what he is doing, and refrains from using his psychic powers during their talk.
 After learning Tsubomi would leave school, Mob decides to confess his love to her but nearly dies on the way in an accident.
 This causes the return of ???% who starts destroying the city.
-As his friends fail to save, Mob's consciousness manages to contact ???% who reveals himself as Mob's surpressed emotions.
+As his friends fail to save, Mob's consciousness manages to contact ???% who reveals himself as Mob's suppressed emotions.
 As ???% reveals he fears to confront Reigen as he knows he is just using them for his own personal benefit, Mob is confronted by Reigen.
 Reigen confesses to Mob that he has been using him but still believes none of them are special just for having different skills.
 This causes Mob to accept himself and absorb with ???% After recovering his persona, Mob confesses his feelings to Tsubomi but is rejected.
 In the ending of the series, Shigeo becomes vice-president of the Body Improvement Club, where he first welcomes new students.
 Then, he walks with Ritsu and Teruki to Reigen's birthday party showing that he is now in control of his emotions and powers.